 We have worked with farmers to develop a food spray, made from local, low-cost ingredients which they can use to encourage beneficial insects into their cotton fields, helping to keep pest numbers in balance and avoiding the use of pesticides.

 Cotton makes up 80% of Benin’s export income, supporting at least 50% of the country’s population.
 Farmers tend to be dependent on a highly controlled infrastructure for their seeds, fertilisers and pesticides provided on credit.
 Use of agrochemical inputs has risen as farmers try to cope with increasing pest problems and declining soil fertility and can account for up to 60% of production costs in smallholder conventional cotton farming.

 We work alongside The Benin Organisation for the Promotion of Organic Farming (OPEPAB), a non-governmental organisation founded in 1996.
-With funding from the Big Lottery Foundation and TRAID, the project supports organic cotton farmers by providing extensive training and technical support.
+With funding from TRAID and the Big Lottery Fund, the project supports organic cotton farmers by providing extensive training and technical support.
 With a special emphasis on involving female farmers, we aim to increase and diversify smallholder farmer incomes, eradicate pesticide-related ill health and promote sustainable farming.

 Phasing out Highly Hazardous Pesticides (HHPs)

 Many pesticides used in cotton farming are highly hazardous in nature.
 Farmers are rarely provided with proper training in pesticide use and very few farmers ever wear any form of personal protective equipment.
 Episodes of sickness after each round of spraying are common.
 Farmers are spending, on average, 10% of their cotton income on medical treatment for health issues related to pesticides.
 Research by OBEPAB and PAN UK revealed that exposure via contaminated food, water and re-use of empty pesticide containers also forms a major exposure route for farming families and was responsible for numerous fatalities.